yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

 Morph later included [some more fixes](https://github.com/yuzu-emu/yuzu/pull/7395) for this pull request.

 Another issue affecting `Pokémon Brilliant Diamond/Shining Pearl` is an interesting corruption that can happen in battles and in reflections after some time, or with certain attacks that cover the whole screen.
-By replacing the old “format deduction algorithm” and instead utilizing [full depth conversions](https://github.com/yuzu-emu/yuzu/pull/7396), Blinkhawk fixed this interesting colourful bug.
+By replacing the old “format deduction algorithm” and instead utilizing [full depth conversions](https://github.com/yuzu-emu/yuzu/pull/7396), Blinkhawk fixed this colourful bug.

 {{< single-title-imgs
     "What a trip, almost like a Disney song (Pokémon Brilliant Diamond)"